samvera-labs/samvera-nesting_indexer/README.md

 - [ ] Build methods to allow for fanning out the reindexing.
 At present, when we reindex a node and its "children", we run that entire process within a single context.
 Likewise, we run a single process when reindexing EVERYTHING.
 - [ ] Promote from [samvera-labs](https://github.com/samvera-labs) to [samvera](https://github.com/samvera) via the [promotion process](http://samvera-labs.github.io/promotion.html).
 - [ ] Write adapter method to assist in guarding against self-ancestry.
 We could probably expose a base adapter that has the method through use of the other adapter methods.
+- [ ] Add templates to generate the configuration